Various Japanese foods during a cooking class in Tokyo Japan

 We made tons of different things over the time we were there, but what stayed the same between meals was how patient Yuki-san was with all of us learners.
 I really appreciated it!
 She was especially accommodating to people who had allergies or dietary restrictions.

-Out of everything we cooked up, I think fileting fish, grilling teriyaki chicken, and making gyoza were my favorites.
+Out of everything we cooked up, I think filleting fish, grilling teriyaki chicken, and making gyoza were my favorites.
 By the end of the cooking class, I was absolutely stuffed.
-I recommend bringing a pen and paper for taking notes on how to make different dishes.
+I recommend bringing a pen and paper to take notes on how to make different dishes.

 After taking this cooking class, I can see why it sells out all the time.
 So if this is something that sounds like fun to you, book it sooner rather than later!